 Ensure that the UPS weight is within the weight loading capacity range of any hoisting equipment.
-See Table.
-8-3 for UPS weight.
+See [Table 8-3](#) for UPS weight.

 UPS and optional cabinets can be handled by means of a fork lift or similar equipment.
-The UPS cabinet can also be moved by its castors when moving in a short distance.

-Note: Care must be taken when handling units fitted with batteries.
+Care must be taken when handling units fitted with batteries.
 Keep such moves to a minimum.